esthermliu/esthermliu.github.io/_posts/2022-10-21-user-and-technical-manuals.markdown

 <b>Rotary Phone:</b> Includes an “installation” section, which describes how the customer must connect the telephone line cord to the line jack.
 There are numbers in the text which correspond to the appropriate diagram below.

 <b>Nexus 7:</b> Provides instructions about setting up the tablet under the “Get Started” section.
-Users are walked through how to turn on the tablet, sign in, and charge the battery; other tips about Google Play widgets, Notifications, and Google Search are provided as well.
+Users are walked through how to turn the tablet on, sign in, and charge the battery; other tips about Google Play widgets, notifications, and Google Search are provided as well.

 <div class = "extraSpace"></div>